Which lens should you choose for wildlife photography?

 DSLR lenses for wildlife photography

-Unfortunately, at the time of updating this article, many DSLR references are no longer available at all, as a large majority of people have switched to more recent mirrorless cameras.
+Unfortunately, at the time of updating this article, many DSLR references were no longer available at all, as a large share of photographers have moved to more recent mirrorless cameras.

-Instead of putting a recap table in which many lenses are no longer available, I’d rather invite you to check out our lens-choice photo quiz.
+Rather than adding a recap table full of lenses that are no longer widely available, I’d rather point you to our lens-choice photo quiz.

 Photo accessories for wildlife photography

-All this gear will end up weighing a lot; a tripod or monopod will therefore be a good ally.
-Especially since, if you use hide techniques, you’ll have to stay a long time in the same place holding your camera at the ready and ideally aimed at where the animal(s) will appear.
-A monopod will let you follow the animals’ movements more easily, although it obviously won’t stabilize your camera as well, but it will give you more flexibility.
+All this gear can end up weighing a lot, so a tripod or monopod can be a very useful ally.
+This is especially true if you use hide techniques, because you may have to stay in the same place for a long time with your camera ready and ideally aimed toward where the animal(s) will appear.
+A monopod makes it easier to follow animals as they move.
+It obviously won’t stabilize your camera as much as a tripod, but it gives you more flexibility.
 Some tripods even have an integrated monopod, meaning you can remove the center column.
-Don’t hesitate to invest a minimum in this gear; tripods and monopods that seem affordable are often not very stable and rarely go the distance.
-You’ll find good references at Manfrotto, Sirui, Benro, Gitzo…
+Don’t hesitate to invest at least a little in this gear: tripods and monopods that look affordable are often not very stable and rarely last.
+You’ll find good references from Manfrotto, Sirui, Benro, Gitzo…

-Sometimes you won’t have the budget to get lenses whose focal lengths reach a certain length, or you’ll simply already have a 70–200 mm f/2.8 and won’t want to add another big zoom to your kit.
-In that case, you can look at teleconverters, which are adapters that extend the focal length.
+Sometimes you won’t have the budget for lenses that reach a certain focal length, or you may simply already own a 70–200 mm f/2.8 and not want to add another large zoom to your kit.
+In that case, you can look at teleconverters, which are adapters that increase focal length.
 There are three main types in particular.

 - TC14s let you “multiply” your focal length by 1.4.
 Your 70–200 mm therefore becomes roughly a 100–300 mm.
-Be careful, though, because you’ll lose one stop of light, which simply means you’ll no longer be able to open at f/2.8 but at f/4, which can matter depending on the situation;
+Be careful, though, because you lose one stop of light, which simply means you’ll no longer be able to shoot at f/2.8 but at f/4, and that can matter depending on the situation;

 The classic Canon TC20 teleconverter

-If you do the math, you’ll understand that the smaller your lens’s maximum aperture, the more a teleconverter will limit what you can do, up to the point of losing Autofocus.
-For example, Nikon’s 200–500 mm f/5.6 will become a 400–1000 mm f/11, but AF needs a lens that opens to at least f/8 to work… Moreover, they reduce image quality.
-Thus, they’re better suited to high-end lenses opening to at least f/4.
-In fact, this quality loss is why TC17s don’t have a great reputation; TC14s and TC20s are often less destructive.
-Camera brands offer TCs, but you’ll find good TCs from Sigma and Kenko, among others.
+If you do the math, you’ll see that the smaller your lens’s maximum aperture, the more a teleconverter will limit what you can do, potentially to the point of losing autofocus.
+For example, Nikon’s 200–500 mm f/5.6 becomes a 400–1000 mm f/11, while AF often needs a lens that opens to at least f/8 to work properly on DSLR systems.
+Teleconverters also reduce image quality.
+That’s why they’re better suited to high-end lenses with a maximum aperture of at least f/4.
+In fact, this quality loss is one reason TC17s don’t have a great reputation; TC14s and TC20s are often less destructive.
+Camera brands offer their own TCs, but you’ll also find good options from Sigma and Kenko, among others.

-Other accessories are useful for wildlife photography, especially for hides.
-You’ll find blinds that let you hide from animals to be more discreet and make it easier to approach them; some animals will also come closer on their own.
-You also have camouflage accessories for your camera; some lenses are even sold with a camouflage covering on purpose.
-You can also buy these covers designed for specific lenses, like the one sold by Easycover for Sigma’s 150–600 mm Contemporary.
+Other accessories are useful for wildlife photography, especially when working from hides.
+You’ll find blinds that help you stay hidden from animals, making you more discreet and allowing you to approach them more easily; some animals may also come closer on their own.
+There are also camouflage accessories for your camera, and some lenses are even sold with a camouflage cover.
+You can also buy covers designed for specific lenses, such as the EasyCover model for Sigma’s 150–600 mm Contemporary.

-For mirrorless users, the limited number of such lenses in some brands will require using a mount adapter to put DSLR lenses on your body.
-But be careful: these can also make you lose functions like AF or cause compatibility issues.
-You’ll therefore need to research their limitations carefully before buying.
+For mirrorless users, the limited number of these lenses in some brands may require using a mount adapter to attach DSLR lenses to your body.
+But be careful: adapters can also make you lose functions such as autofocus or create compatibility issues.
+You’ll need to research their limitations carefully before buying.

 There you go—this article on lenses for wildlife photography comes to an end.
-Don’t forget that even if gear is important, technique and preparation are at least as important.
-So don’t hesitate to read the (very soon) associated article with my shooting tips and to ask me your questions in the comments.
-In the meantime, if you’re interested in landscape photography, you can take a look at choosing your wide-angle lens.
+Don’t forget that even though gear matters, technique and preparation are at least as important.
+So don’t hesitate to read the associated article with my shooting tips (coming very soon) and ask me your questions in the comments.
+In the meantime, if you’re interested in landscape photography, you can take a look at how to choose your wide-angle lens.

 Written by Sylvain PONS